 August 2009 Segment hike: South Lake to Whitney Portal

 There are excellent trail guides available through bookstores, REI, and Amazon.com.
-In the equipment section we have listed some of them, and this trail log is not intended to replace them, only to supplement with our observations and to correct some discrepancies we found with signs and water sources.
+In the equipment section we have listed some of them, and this trail log is not intended to replace them, only to supplement with our observations.

 If we're not ready now, it's not happening.
 Christy came to our place and we loaded into the hike-mobile.
 We did a last look around the home, and locked the door.
 Oddly enough, we didn't turn around at the end of the street.
 Hope we turned off all the lights.

 We arrived in Lee Vining around 10am, and did the mandatory stop at Whoa Nellie Deli, the gourmet restaurant inside the Chevron gas station at the intersection of the Tioga Road and Highway 395.
 After the amazing breakfast croissant and some cappuccino, we headed up the Tioga Road, and picked up our permits at the Tuolomne Wilderness Office.

 After securing our permits, we stashed our food for the Tuolomne-Devil's Postpile segment in a food locker at the wilderness office, saying a prayer that God would put a big angel on top to guard it from man and beast.